eigenlucy/eigenlucy.github.io/_pages/gallery.md

           <div class="card mb-4 shadow-sm">
             {% include figure.liquid loading="eager" path="assets/img/Gallery/MusicalIgnitionCoil.jpg" class="img-fluid rounded z-depth-1" %}
             <div class="card-body">
-              <p class="card-text">This is an ignition coil driven by an IGBT half bridge by an arduino designed to play music on a jacob's ladder.
-Here it is producing a heart around 20khz</p>
+              <p class="card-text">this is an ignition coil driven by an IGBT half bridge by an arduino designed to play music on a jacob's ladder. here it is producing a heart around 20khz</p>
               <div class="d-flex justify-content-between align-items-center">
               </div>
             </div>